 Manufacturers and developers release regular updates that not only add new features but also fix any security vulnerabilities that have been discovered.
 Applying these updates (a process known as patching) is one of the most important things you can do to improve the security of your systems.

 In this blog post, we determine the vulnerability scanning best practices and consider important factors like the reporting, when to scan, IT team resources and more.

-How often should a company run vulnerability scans on their applications, APIs, and network infrastructure?
+How often should you run vulnerability scans on applications, APIs, and network infrastructure?